 Joe Lyon is an Ohio medical malpractice attorney and a Hypoxic Anoxic brain injury lawyer representing plaintiffs nationwide in medical negligence cases.

-The Lyon Firm has settled a variety of medical malpractice lawsuits in Ohio and throughout the nation.
+The Lyon Firm has settled a variety of Medical Negligence in Ohio and throughout the nation.

 Hypoxic Anoxic Brain Injuries